 When a vehicle is as large as these full-size SUVs, it’s hard to keep it under wraps.
 Jeep may not have wanted information leaked about extended-length versions of the Wagoneer and Grand Wagoneer, but it’s too late.
 New test models have been spotted on the roads of Detroit, performing testing runs last month.
 Because demand for these large SUVs is so high right now, these new versions should reach the market before the end of 2022.

 Isn’t the automotive market going electric?

 We hear news every day of new and exciting EV models heading to market in the future.
 If Jeep wants to take advantage of the call for large engines pushing power to the wheels of some of the biggest SUVs in the world, they need to do it now.
 Eventually, every SUV will use an electric powertrain, but we aren’t there yet.
 Jeep still has a few years to capitalize on the Wagoneer and Grand Wagoneer sales.

 The current versions of the 2022 Jeep Wagoneer and Grand Wagoneer released in the fall take aim at an area of the market Jeep hasn’t occupied for several years.
 These two full-size SUVs cover the entire price range, with the Wagoneer starting at $59,995 and the Grand Wagoneer beginning at $88,995.

-According to Car and Driver, the Grand Wagoneer shows premium appeal with more chrome exterior elements, a black roof, fancier LED lights, an upscale hod, and more prominent fender flares.
+The Grand Wagoneer shows premium appeal with more chrome exterior elements, a black roof, fancier LED lights, an upscale hood, and more prominent fender flares.
 Power retractable running boards are standard on the Grand Wagoneer but not on the lower-priced Jeep Wagoneer model.